Irregular French Verb Prendre Expressions

-The irregular French verb PRENDRE is an important one to learn.
-Many times this verb is idiomatic in nature which means you wouldn’t necessarily think of using it in many ways that you should if you come from an English speaking background.
+The irregular verb prendre is an important one to learn!
+There are many French verb prendre expressions that are idiomatic in nature which means you wouldn’t necessarily think of using it in many ways that you should if you come from an English speaking background.

 In this lesson we will look at eight different ways to use the verb PRENDRE in the present and passé composé tenses.
-Watch the video lesson and use the text below as a support guide.
+Scroll down to watch the video lesson and you can download a PDF lesson guide in my private French Grammar Library.

 Present tense conjugation of PRENDRE